 In light of the dramatic increase in the use of digitalized systems across the maritime sector, the FAL Committee has considered the facilitation aspects of protecting the maritime transport network from cyber threats, including the need to address particular risks to maritime single windows, processes for electronic certificates and data exchange between ships and shore, pre-arrival information based on the Facilitation Convention and processes involving ship-port interface.

-Guidelines on Maritime Cyber Risk Management to address cyber risks in the maritime domain and
+IMO guidance includes Guidelines on Maritime Ciber Risk Management to address cyber risks in the maritime domain and

 Resolution MSC.428(98) on Maritime Cyber Risk Management in Safety Management Systems, encouraging shipping companies to address cyber risks in their safety management systems.